-- 4.9.3 The Union Flag shall normally be flown at half-mast to mark the following occasions: - a) On the death/ funeral of the Sovereign - b) On the death/ funeral of another member of the Royal Family - c) On the death/funeral the Prime Minister (or ex-Prime Minister) - d) At the discretion of the Chairman of the Council or after guidance from the Department of Culture, Media and Sport the Union Flag may also be flown at half-mast at times of national mourning due to an major incident where British lives are lost (for instance, a terrorist attack or a major incident on British soil or abroad) - f) At the discretion of the Chairman of the Council or after guidance from the Department of Culture, Media and Sport the Union Flag may be flown at half-mast in order to show respect and support to other nations who are in periods of national mourning. - 4.9.4 When flying the Union Flag at half-mast it will be flown two-thirds of the way up the flagpole with at least the height of the flag between the top of the flag and the top of the flagpole. - 4.9.5 When a flag is to be flown at half-mast, it should first be raised all the way to the top of the mast, allowed to remain there for a second and then be lowered.
-When it is being lowered from half-mast, it should again be raised to the top of the mast for a second before being fully lowered. - 4.9.6 When the Union flag is flown on designated days which coincide with days for flying at half-mast, (e.g a member of the Royal Family, or a near relative of the Royal Family, may be lying dead) the Union flag will be flown at full mast all day, unless special commands are issued by HM the Queen to the contrary. - 4.10 The Cross of St George Flag (the English National Flag) shall be flown on St George's Day on 23rd April. - 4.11 The Armed Forces Day Flag shall be flown on Armed Forces Day in June - 4.12 The Rainbow Flag (also commonly known as "LGBT" / "Gay Pride" Flag) shall be flown on the day of any local Pride festival.
+- 4.9.3 The Union Flag shall normally be flown at half-mast to mark the following occasions: - a) On the death/ funeral of the Sovereign - b) On the death/ funeral of another member of the Royal Family - c) On the death/ funeral the Prime Minister (or ex-Prime Minister) - d) At the discretion of the Chairman of the Council or after guidance from the Department of Culture, Media and Sport the Union Flag may also be flown at half-mast at times of national mourning due to a major incident where British lives are lost (for instance, a terrorist attack or a major incident on British soil or abroad)

+f) At the discretion of the Chairman of the Council or after guidance from the Department of Culture, Media and Sport the Union Flag may be flown at half-mast in order to show respect and support to other nations who are in periods of national mourning.

+4.9.4 When flying the Union Flag at half-mast it will be flown two-thirds of the way up the flagpole with at least the height of the flag between the top of the flag and the top of the flagpole.

+4.9.5 When a flag is to be flown at half-mast, it should first be raised all the way to the top of the mast, allowed to remain there for a second and then be lowered.
+When it is being lowered from half-mast, it should again be raised to the top of the mast for a second before being fully lowered.

+4.9.6 When the Union flag is flown on designated days which coincide with days for flying at half-mast, (e.g a member of the Royal Family, or a near relative of the Royal Family, may be lying dead) the Union flag will be flown at full mast all day, unless special commands are issued by HM the Queen to the contrary.

+4.10 The Cross of St George Flag (the English National Flag) shall be flown on St George's Day on 23rd April.

+4.11 The Armed Forces Day Flag shall be flown on Armed Forces Day in June

-- 4.13 The Remembrance flag is flown the week prior to Remembrance Sunday, but is replaced by the Union Flag on the Sunday (and flown at full mast). - 4.14 The Northumberland County Flag will be flown on Northumberland Day.
+4.12 The Remembrance flag is flown the week prior to Remembrance Sunday, but is replaced by the Union Flag on the Sunday (and flown at full mast).

+4.13 The Northumberland County Flag will be flown on Northumberland Day.